Rovaniemi Itineraries

 Return toward the city center for a relaxed lunch in a hotel restaurant with comfortable seating, good service, and an accessible entrance.

-Farewell dinner — Café & Bar 21 (family-friendly menu)
+Leisurely lunch — Café & Bar 21 (or central cosy café)

 Local Tips from the travel experts